GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 40 yards

 **Effect**: You loose a loud cry eerily similar to that of a monstrous wolf or other such terrifying beast.
 You imagine any number of creatures you know when doing so.
 All creatures within range will manage to hear this howl and must perform a [Prcp] save.
 If a critical success, they know its exact nature and source.
 If a success, they do not know the source but understand it is of an unnatural nature.
 If a failure, they are unable to make out its source or nature.
-If a critical failure they not only are unable to identify the spurce or nature, but will disadvantage on the following save.
+If a critical failure they not only are unable to identify the source or nature, but will have disadvantage on the following save.

 A creature which fails to any degree must also perform a [Will] save or be so overcome with fear that they have disadvantage on attacks/checks against the caster and on saves against their spells and abilities.
 This fear lasts for a number of minutes equal to the points of failure.
 A creature which has succeeded the check to any degree can spend 3 entire rounds addressing the frightened one.
 This allows them to attempt another save against the fear for the purpose of determining if it is a success or not.